-Apply a light spray as a barrier on surfaces where crawling insects have been seen, are known to walk over, or use as a harbourage.
-For example, cockroaches like to harbour under fridges or ovens, hunting spiders will crawl overs doors and up skirting boards and walls walls, web-spinning spiders will crawl around the wall/ceiling interface (scotia, cove etc), and bedbugs often harbour behind skirting boards.
-A common application area for general crawling insect control is skirting boards and lower parts of walls, window and door frames and perimeter of rooms or buildings.
-If you have a heavy infestation of insect pests, you should also treat outdoor areas, especially under decks, porches and around vegetation.
+Apply a light spray as a barrier on surfaces where crawling insects have been seen, are known to walk over, or use as a harborage.
+For example, cockroaches like to harbor under fridges or ovens, and hunting spiders will crawl over doors and up skirting boards and walls.
+Web-spinning spiders will crawl around the wall/ceiling interface (scotia, cove, etc), and bedbugs often harbor behind skirting boards.
+A common application area for general crawling insect control is skirting boards and lower parts of walls, window and door frames, and perimeter of rooms or buildings.
+If you have a heavy infestation of insect pests, you should also treat outdoor areas, especially under decks, porches, and around vegetation.
 Hawkeye Spider and Insect Spray can also be used as a general barrier spray outside a building to reduce the ingress of crawling insects such as spiders and ants.
 To do this spray 1m up and 1m out from exterior walls.

 If treating web-spinning spiders, do not clean away webs before application.
-Spray the webs ensuring good coverage of the entire webs.
+Spray the web ensuring good coverage of the entire web.
 After two weeks the webs may be cleaned away.
 Web-spinning spiders often reside away from the web and are difficult to reach while spraying and often eat their web to recover energy.
-Spraying the web ensures they will still receive a dose of active ingredient,
+Spraying the web ensures they will still receive a dose of active ingredients,

-If using to control flying insects (eg. flies, crane flies):
+If used to control flying insects (eg. flies, crane flies):

-Apply a light spray in a sweeping motion into surfaces where insects land such as ceilings, windowsills or upper parts of walls and verandas.
-The spray pattern should be very fine droplets so they cover the surface evenly without pooling to form larger droplets that will drip (eg, not past the point of run off).
-Application to ceilings in bedrooms is not recommended because of the possibility for overspray or drips to fall onto bedding.
+Apply a light spray in a sweeping motion on surfaces where insects land such as ceilings, windowsills, or upper parts of walls and verandas.
+The spray pattern should be very fine droplets so they cover the surface evenly without pooling to form larger droplets that will drip (eg, not past the point of runoff).
+Application to ceilings in bedrooms is not recommended because of the possibility of overspray or drips falling onto bedding.
 Always cover food contact surfaces (eg benchtops) when applying and wipe clean after application in case of overspray.
-Likewise furniture (eg couches) should be covered with a drop cloth.
-Flying insects that land and stay on a treated surface for long enough should pickup sufficient active ingredient to kill them, but the effect may not be instantaneous.
+Likewise, furniture (eg couches) should be covered with a drop cloth.
+Flying insects that land and stay on a treated surface for long enough should pick up sufficient active ingredients to kill them, but the effect may not be instantaneous.

-Spraying veranda or pergola ceilings early in the summer helps reduce fly population indoors.
+Spraying veranda or pergola ceilings early in the summer helps reduce the fly population indoors.

-If using to control biting, flying insects outdoors (mosquitoes, midges/sandflies):
+If used to control biting, flying insects outdoors (mosquitoes, midges/sandflies):

-Mosquitoes and midges rest in dark, humid outdoor areas, such as in tall grass, hollow trees or under leaves.
-If mosquitoes are swarming around your house, apply a light spray of Hawkeye Spider and Insect Spray to areas around building foundations, shrubs, under and around patio furniture, in carports or in the garage.
+Mosquitoes and midges rest in dark, humid outdoor areas, such as in tall grass, hollow trees, or under leaves.
+If mosquitoes are swarming around your house, apply a light spray of Hawkeye Spider and Insect Spray to areas around building foundations, shrubs, under and around patio furniture, in carports, or the garage.
 Check and treat outdoor storage sheds as well.
 Do not spray on plants that are flowering when spraying outdoors.

 Frequently asked questions